modestpharaoh/hassio-custom-components/tts_remote_speaker/README.md

 ### play_audio
 It allow you to play audio with the extra parameters (announcement_music, priority, repeat_num, volume)

+NOTED: Setting the priority is only available through this service, otherwise media_player.play_audio runs with priority 0.

 ```
 tts_remote_speaker.play_audio:
     description: play audio with the extra parameters (announcement_music, priority, repeat_num, volume)